mdn/browsercompat/docs/draft/resources.rst

 * **attributes**
     - **id** *(server selected)* - Database ID
-    - **key** - A human-friendly identifier for this maturity.
+    - **slug** - A human-friendly identifier for this maturity.
 When applicabile, it match the key in the KumaScript macro Spec2_
     - **name** *(localized)* - Status name
 * **links**